wazo-platform/wazo-doc/source/system/log_files.rst

 The xivo-confgend daemon output is sent to the file specified with the ``--logfile`` parameter when launched with twistd.

-The file location can be changed in :file:`/etc/init.d/xivo-confgend`.
-Search the line begining with ``logfile=/var/log/xivo-confgend.log`` and change it to your liking.
+The file location can be changed by customizing the xivo-confgend.service unit file.

 * File location: :file:`/var/log/xivo-confgend.log`
 * Rotate configuration: :file:`/etc/logrotate.d/xivo-confgend`